null-open-security-community/null-open-security-community.github.io/_posts/2020-07-09-starting-new-era-2020.md

 ### Recap: Going a step back

-null the open source community is starting with the new era by introducing the null 2.0.
+null the open security community is starting with the new era by introducing the null 2.0.
 We would like to thank all the members and volunteers who made this possible.
-It won’t be wrong to call this community is volunteer-driven and this is essentially the strong essence of an open-source community.
+It won’t be wrong to call this community is volunteer-driven and this is essentially the strong essence of an open-security community.
 The idea of building such a community was to grow and learn together.

 <!--more-->